helidon-io/helidon/docs/se/ai/langchain4j/langchain4j.md

 1. Programmatic lookup by type.
 2. Programmatic lookup by declarative bean name.
 <!--@mdc :: -->

-in configuration override annotation values.
+Named AI services can be configured under `langchain4j.services`, where values in configuration override annotation values.

 ### Agents